nkyx-research/nkyx-ds-template/README.md

 2. Use vs code to search `nkyx-ds-template`, and replace with your own project name
 3. Use vs code to search `nkyx_ds_template`, and replace with your own project name
 4. Revise `pyproject.toml` to fit your need
+5. Run `git init` and then `pdm update` to sync packages up to date

 ## References